agude/agude.github.io/_drafts/2019-03-18-data_science_salaries.md

 {% include lead_image.html %}

 One of the most important things to know when looking for a job is your market value.
-For a data science position, what better way to determine that than with data![^1] Some sites&#8288;---&#8288;like [Indeed][indeed] and [Glassdoor][glassdoor]&#8288;---&#8288;offer aggregate salary information, but give you only a limited look at the data.
-That's why I prefer survey that [Insight][insight] alumni put together.
+For data science positions, what better way to determine that than with data![^1] Some sites&#8288;---&#8288;like [Indeed][indeed] and [Glassdoor][glassdoor]&#8288;---&#8288;offer aggregate salary information, but they won't give you all their data.
+That's why I prefer the survey that [Insight][insight] alumni put together.
 With the full dataset I can slice it however I want.